+- Tentative only probably need to trim

-- OS stuff 3 weeks
+- OS stuff 5 weeks

 - Aiming for a practical perspective

 - Networking 2.5 weeks

 - A tour of a TCP/IP stack from bottom to top

 - Security 2.5 weeks

 - Final project and additional topics

-- Room for the schedule to slip if needed

 - What do you want to hear?

-Kernel
+- Kernel

 - The component at the core of the OS

 - First part of the OS to load

 - Provides central services process management, memory management, etc.

 - Runs privileged on the CPU

 - Usually also provides device drivers, network stack, and other hardware-related or performance-critical functions